 The most common prescription medications used to fight social anxiety disorder belong to a class of drugs called SSRIs, or selective serotonin reuptake inhibitors.
 These drugs are designed to increase levels of serotonin in the brain, promoting relaxation and positive thinking.

-Originally designed to treat depression, SSRIs have been found to be similarly if not more effective in treating anxiety.
+Originally designed to treat depression, SSRIs have been found to be similarly effective, if not more effective, for treating anxiety.
 Unlike antidepressants such as benzodiazepines, SSRIs have a much lower potential for causing addiction and severe fatigue.
 Even so, it is recommended that SSRIs be taken in liquid form, as liquid SSRIs make it possible to decrease dosage in smaller increments.
 This helps to prevent the risk of possible withdrawal symptoms that can mimic and even cause a resurgence of anxiety once treatment has ended.